An appraisal report is a thought process that concludes an opinion of value.

 One of the processes is the Cost Approach - which is what it would cost to replace the improvements, minus physical deterioration and other factors, plus the land value.

 Another of the methods is the Sales Comparison Approach - which concerns finding a comparison to other similar properties within a close vicinity which have recently sold.

-The Sales Comparison Approach is commonly the most accurate and best indicator of worth for a residence.
+The Sales Comparison Approach is normally the most accurate and best indicator of cost for a home.

-The real function of an appraiser's job is to provide an unbiased, professional opinion of market value to help out with financial transactions.
+The real point of an appraiser's job is to produce an unbiased, professional opinion of value to help out with financial transactions.

 To defend your rights in a condemnation case.

 Because an official agency such as the IRS requires it.

 If you are ever involved in a civil case.